SeattleTestbed/docs/EducationalAssignments/DefaultPartOne.md

 1. Your defense monitor should incorporate all the standard file operation methods, from opening a file, reading and writing to it, to closing and deleting it.

-2. In addition, a specially named file - `default` - shall be used as a template when opening files without creating them first.
+2. In addition, if a specially named file - `default` - exists, it shall be used as a template when opening files without creating them first.
 Eg: Calling `openfile('foo', True)` should create and open a new empty file called `foo` (assuming it's not present already).
 However, calling `openfile('foo', False)` should create a new file using `default` as the template.
 If `default` doesn't exist, throw the relevant error (`FileNotFoundError`).

-3. If default is created, written to or deleted, then all closed files that were previously created gets deleted.
+3. If default is created, written to, or deleted, then all closed files that were previously created gets deleted.
 Any files that are already open must be left unchanged.

 Three design paradigms are at work in this assignment: accuracy, efficiency, and security.